16 — The Never-Ending Forge

 Round Three

 The first overnight sprint built the engine.
 The second built the economy.
-The third wave had a cleaner mandate: make the game feel good to play.
+The third had a cleaner mandate: make the game good to play.

-Not new systems — polish on the systems that existed.
-The gap between “it works” and “it’s satisfying” is almost always in the small things: whether the interface respects your time, whether the game rewards exploration, whether you ever feel like the RNG cheated you.
+Not new systems — polish on what existed.
+The gap between “it works” and “it’s satisfying” lives in the small things: whether the interface respects your time, whether the game rewards exploration, whether you ever feel cheated by the RNG.
 This session closed most of those gaps.

 Quality of Life

-Gear Score Letter Grades were the first thing.
-The summary screen was already showing a numeric Gear Score per Pokémon, but a number without context isn’t useful.
-S, A, B, C, D is.
-Players now know immediately whether their gear is exceptional or needs replacing, without having to remember what the scale means.
+Gear Score Letter Grades came first.
+The summary screen already showed a numeric Gear Score, but a number without context is just a number.
+S, A, B, C, D is not.
+Players know at a glance whether their gear is worth keeping or needs replacing.

-Loot Filter is the Path of Exile-style quality-of-life feature that power players wanted.
-Press R in the EMBER menu to cycle through four filter tiers: All drops → Uncommon and above → Rare and above → Epic only.
-Anything below the filter threshold is auto-scrapped on drop.
-A player 40 hours into the run doesn’t need to see Common drops anymore.
+Loot Filter is the Path of Exile quality-of-life feature power players wanted.
+Press R in the EMBER menu, cycle through four tiers: All drops → Uncommon and above → Rare and above → Epic only.
+Anything below the threshold auto-scraps on drop.
+Forty hours in, a player doesn’t need to see Commons anymore.

-First Blood gives you a guaranteed gear drop on your first battle of each play-hour.
-It solves the frustration of starting a session and immediately going five battles without seeing anything.
+First Blood gives a guaranteed gear drop on the first battle of each play-hour.
+Starting a session and going five battles without seeing anything was a frustration with a clean fix.

-Daily Bonus pairs with it: the first time you heal at a Pokémon Center each play-hour, you get 5 bonus shards.
-Small, but it makes healing feel like an event rather than an interruption.
+Daily Bonus pairs with it: first nurse heal each play-hour grants 5 bonus shards.
+Small.
+But healing feels like an event rather than an interruption.

 Salvage All Commons is the mass-scrap button the gear bag was missing.
 Press SELECT in the Gear Bag Browser to scrap every Common piece at once.
 Cleaning house used to take a minute of menu navigation.
 Now it’s one button.

-High Roller at Kadala adds a high-variance gambling option: spend 3 Radiant Shards (your rarest currency) and get a guaranteed Rare or better piece.
-It’s Diablo 3’s Kadala mechanic almost exactly — you’re not buying a specific item, you’re buying a chance at something good.
+High Roller at Kadala adds a high-variance option: spend 3 Radiant Shards for a guaranteed Rare or better.
+Diablo 3’s Kadala mechanic — not buying a specific item, buying a chance at something good.

 World Building

-Ancient Caches are the exploration reward this kind of game should have.
+Ancient Caches are the exploration reward this kind of game should have had from the start.
 Hidden chests in Mt.
-Moon, Pokémon Tower, and Silph Co. each hold a guaranteed Rare or better gear piece.
-They’re not randomized encounters — they’re placed, findable, worth the detour.
+Moon, Pokémon Tower, and Silph Co., each holding a guaranteed Rare or better piece.
+Placed.
+Findable.
+Worth the detour.

-Expanded Corrupted Zones extended the double-drop-rate areas from Routes 8 and 10 into Seafoam Islands (B1–B4) and Victory Road (1F–3F).
-Late-game players now have corrupted environments to farm just as they’re hitting the elite content.
+Expanded Corrupted Zones stretched the double-drop-rate areas from Routes 8 and 10 into Seafoam Islands (B1–B4) and Victory Road (1F–3F).
+Late-game players now have corrupted territory to farm right as they hit the elite content.

-The Ember Gazette is a dynamic lore poster that appears in every Pokémon Center.
-The headline changes as you collect more badges — it tracks your progress and responds to it.
-A small thing, but it makes the world feel like it notices you.
+The Ember Gazette is a dynamic lore poster in every Pokémon Center.
+The headline changes as badges accumulate — it tracks your progress and responds to it.
+The world notices you.

 Gear Weekly is a poster in the Vermilion Fan Club that explains set bonuses.
 Matching Accessory and Armor from the same legendary set grants +20% type damage.
 The poster makes this discoverable without burying it in the Codex.

-Codex pages 15 and 16 rounded out the encyclopedia: a live Collection Stats page that reads from your actual SaveBlock data (gear found, battles won, current streak), and a Zones Guide that maps every gear-relevant location in Kanto.
+Codex pages 15 and 16 finished the encyclopedia: a live Collection Stats page that reads from actual SaveBlock data (gear found, battles won, current streak), and a Zones Guide that maps every gear-relevant location in Kanto.
+Purty good reference, start to finish.

 By the Numbers